Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Scenario-Driven Adaptability

 \subsection{Zero-Shot Coordination Scenarios}

-Zero-shot coordination (ZSC) scenarios assess an agent’s capacity to collaborate with unfamiliar partners at test time—without prior joint training, shared parameters, or explicit coordination protocols~\cite{hu2020other, lupu2021trajectory, lucas2022any, li2023cooperative}.
+Zero-shot coordination (ZSC) scenarios assess an agent’s capacity to collaborate with unfamiliar partners at test time without prior joint training, shared parameters, or explicit coordination protocols.
+In the scenario-driven taxonomy, ZSC isolates a partner-policy or convention shift: the task may remain fixed, but the co-player distribution changes.
 Rather than optimizing for task performance alone, these scenarios foreground \emph{social adaptability}: the agent's ability to interpret novel conventions, align with diverse behaviours, and act coherently in uncertain multi-agent settings.

 In practical deployments, such as modular robotics, autonomous driving, or simulation-based multi-agent platforms, agents frequently encounter partners developed independently under different assumptions, inductive biases, or design paradigms.
 This variability challenges agents to operate not within a fixed policy ecosystem, but across a dynamic \emph{social landscape} composed of heterogeneous conventions and strategies.